jborjon/jborjon.github.io/about-page-notes.md

 "It's not only about being proficient with grammar" (which I am, maybe give hard data from a test), but it's also about crafting a message that touches your readers' emotions and gets them to take action."

 "How do you know you're doing it right?
 Let an expert do it for you."

+"You're putting your first impression out there.
+Let me skillfully craft it for you." (idea from https://designpowers.com/blog/4-reasons-to-hire-a-professional-content-writer)

+"The better your content, the more engaged your visitors are, and the more likely they'll become paying customers." (idea from https://designpowers.com/blog/4-reasons-to-hire-a-professional-content-writer)

 ## For a Video